Sidrahsheikh/Jo/README.md

 # Desktop Assistant

-The responsive Desktop Assistant who helps the end user to communicate with Desktop using voice command.
+A desktop assistant is a responsive tool that allows the end user to interact with their desktop by using voice commands.

 ## Run Locally
 To Run the project